salvatorecampagna/CarND/term3/project2_semantic_segmentation/README.md

 and preserving lower convolutional layers and their weights.
 This way the encoder preserves its feature extraction capabilities.
 The output of the last layer of VGG-16 is taken as input to the decoder part.
-At this point `1x1 convolutions` are used to replace the fully connected layer and preserve spatial information in the image.
+At this point `1x1 convolutions` are used to replace the fully connected layers and preserve spatial information in the image.
 Following 1x1 convolutions is a sequence of `transposed convolutions` whose purpose is to up-scale the image to the original size.
 To further improve the semantic segmentation performance `skip connections` are included allowing